dot-slash-CS/Schedule-Builder/README.md

 ##WebConsultant: To help do what WebAdvisor can't

-*WebAdvisor*'s interface is somewhat muddly and difficult to work through, but especially so when you're trying to figure out when exactly your classes are, and what your weekly schedule looks like.
-This projects aims to develop a web application that take care of that automatically.
+*WebAdvisor*'s interface is somewhat muddly and difficult to work through, but especially so when you're trying to figure out when exactly your classes are and what your weekly schedule looks like.
+This projects aims to develop a web application that can take care of that automatically.

 To run the Python scripts for testing, you will need:
 - [Python](https://www.python.org/downloads/) (popular high-level programming language)